youwenshao/staffroom/README.md

 ## Technical Information

-*This section is intended for IT staff and developers reviewing the codebase.*
+*This section is intended for developers reviewing the codebase.*

 ### System Requirements